Logo DesignBrand Strategy & PositioningModern Graphic Design

 Like the drinks they represent, the best whiskey logos we see have become iconic.
 But don’t be fooled!
-These aren't ordinary logos; they tell stories with colours, lines, and shapes depicting where the company comes from, what it stands for, and its values.
+These aren’t ordinary logos; they tell stories through colours, lines, and shapes that depict the company’s origins, what it stands for, and its values.

 So take your glass, fill it up with whiskey if you so wish and let us venture into the world of branding within this alcoholic kingdom.
 We’ll try to learn more about each emblem’s history and constituent parts while appreciating some fine points regarding visual communication.